South Korea 4 Day Itinerary (Seoul and the DMZ)

 Flight to Seoul

-We land at Incheon airport.
-Once we have gone the usual airport necessities, we catch a bus into the city.
+We fly into Seoul’s main airport of Incheon, which is some 37 miles from downtown Seoul.
+Once we have gone the usual airport necessities, we catch a shuttle bus into the city.

 Arriving at Incheon Airport